dustedmtl/lastu/USAGE.md

 If the init file is not found, the database filename will default to `wm2database.db` and the application will try to locate it from the `data` subdirectory.

-### Init file configuration

-The most important configuration options:
- - input
-   - datadir and database
- - output
-   - outformat
- - query
-   - fetchrows
-     - the maximum number of rows to fetch from the database
-   - showrows
-     - the maximum number of rows to show in the UI
- - style
-   - fontsize

 ## User interface

-### Window management

-The user interface consists of one or more windows.
-Shortcuts for window management:
-  - `C-N` - new window
-  - `C-W` - close currently active window
-  - `C-Q` - quit application
+There are various function available through keyboard shortcuts and the menu for inputting and outputting files and hiding/showing various fields.
+Please see the [advanced usage](#advanced) for those.

+## Basic usage

 ### Queries

-A query consists of one or more parts separated by the keyword 'and'.
+A query consists of one or more parts separated by the keyword `and`:
+ - `PART`
+ - `PART` and `PART`

+Examples
  - `form = 'auto'`
  - `lemma = 'voi' and nouncase = 'Ine'`

+The query parts themselves generally follow the form `KEY` `OPERATOR` `VALUE`.
+All inputs are lowercase (although the underlying data might not be, please see the section concerning [UD data](#ud).

 A query part may relate to a string, numeric or boolean value.
  - string: `<key>` `<operator>` `<value>`